 Step 3.
 Access PostgreSQL command prompt.

 Once the installation is completed, you can start using PostgreSQL 9.4 on your ubuntu 14.04 by typing the commands:

 Now you are logged in to the PostgreSQL database server.
-To check login info use following command from database command prompt.
+To check login info use the following command from the database command prompt.

 Create a new user and database.

 ### For example, let us create a new user called “idroot” with password “idrootnet”, and database called “idrootdb”. ### sudo -u postgres createuser -D -A -P idroot sudo -u postgres createdb -O idroot idrootdb

 Congratulations!
 You have successfully installed PostgreSQL Server.
 Thanks for using this tutorial for installing PostgreSQL in ubuntu 14.04 systems.
-For additional help or useful information, we recommend you to check the official PostgreSQL website.
+For additional help or useful information, we recommend you check the official PostgreSQL website.